-Each year a family phone list is created and distributed to the parent body.
-All phone contact data is also put into an automated calling system.
-In situations when everyone needs to be contacted quickly our Point Person activates the system and all families are called with the same message.
-Examples of this might be a weather-related learning center closure, or a change in a parent body meeting.
+Each year a family directory is created and distributed to the parent body.
+Phone contact data is also put into an automated calling system.
+In situations when everyone needs to be contacted quickly all families are called or texted with the same message.
+Examples of this might be a weather-related learning center closure, or a change in a meeting time.